daltonmusicsite/daltonmusicsite/README.md

-This is a music site made for Dalton Smith
+This is a music site made for Dalton Smith - Run npm run deploy to update latest changes